schwarzlichtbezirk/hms/readme.md

 # Configuration

 Before server start you can configure some options.
-Any configuration files lays at "hms" folder, and have `yaml` file format.
+Any configuration files lays at "config" folder, and have `yaml` file format.

 If you're going to share resources, first of all you can open `settings.yaml` file and change `access-key` and `refresh-key` for tokens protection.
 This is main server settings file, and it does not modified by program.
 Then you can open `profiles.yaml` file and change default admin password to anything other.
 Changing authentication passwords and profile passwords - that's all modifications to provide basic protection access to server.

+Resources placement can be configured by environment variables.
+Path with configurations files - by `CONFIGPATH`, placement of resorces package - by `PACKPATH`, path with package caches - by `CACHEPATH`.

 # Authorization